 The Navy issued a request to industry in April 1951.
 The SSF seaplane was to carry 13,600 kilograms (30,000 pounds) of warload to a target over 2,400 kilometers (1,500 miles) from the seaplane's aquatic "base".
 The aircraft was to be capable of a Mach 0.9 dash at low altitude.
 Convair and Martin submitted proposals, with Martin winning the competition.
 On 31 October 1952, the Navy awarded Martin a contract for two prototypes, with the company designation of "Model 275" and the Navy designation of "XP6M-1", plus a static test article.
 This initial order soon led to further contracts for six pre-production service evaluation machines, with the designation of "YP6M-1", and up to 24 full-production machines, with the designation of "P6M-2".
 Martin gave the aircraft the name "SeaMaster"; apparently the company had run out of names starting with "Mar".

 The original powerplant was supposed to have been a Curtis-Wright turbo-ramjet engine, but that engine suffered development problems, and so the decision was made to fit the SeaMaster with four Allison J71-A-4 turbojet engines with 57.87 kN (5,900 kgp / 13,000 lbf) afterburning thrust each, mounted in pairs in nacelles above the wing near the wing roots.
-The J71 was a derivative of the J35 axial-flow turbojet, used on the Republic F-84 Thunderjet; it was originally developed by General Electric as the TG-180 but passed on to Allison for full production.
+The J71 was a derivative of the J35 axial-flow turbojet; the J35 was used on the Republic F-84 Thunderjet, being originally developed by General Electric as the TG-180 but passed on to Allison for full production.

 * The first SeaMaster prototype was rolled out in secret on 21 December 1954, and performed its first flight on 14 July 1955, with Martin test pilot George Rodney at the controls.
 The flight test program revealed only one serious flaw: the engines scorched the rear fuselage, and so the use of afterburner had to be limited.
 The Navy publicly announced the SeaMaster in November 1955, inviting the press to witness the rollout of the second XP6M-1 prototype.
 Unlike the first prototype, the second prototype was fitted with operational navigation and bombing gear.